 Although some utilities view net metering as lost revenue, the truth is it makes energy transmission more efficient and customer demand more manageable using equipment that utility companies never had to pay for.
 Transmitting power across long distances, like the span between a coal-furnace power plant and utility customers, results in efficiency losses.
 The greater the distance, the more resistance there is to convert electric energy into heat energy resulting in a net loss of power output.

-By creating an incentive for customers to feed their surplus solar power back into the grid, net metering creates distributed power supply that can be dispatched more to other customers nearby, improving the overall efficiency of the power grid.
+By providing an incentive for customers to feed their surplus solar power back into the grid, net metering creates distributed power supply that can be dispatched more easily to other customers nearby, improving the overall efficiency of the power grid.
 That means, customer-owned, distributed power sources help utility companies meet energy demands more quickly and efficiently and reduce the need to build more expensive, fossil fuel power plants.

 Find Out if You Qualify for Net Metering